santisq/PSParallelPipeline/docs/en-US/Invoke-Parallel.md

 ## DESCRIPTION

-`Invoke-Parallel` is a PowerShell function that intends to emulate [`ForEach-Object -Parallel`](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/foreach-object?view=powershell-7.2#-parallel) for those stuck with Windows PowerShell.
-This function shares similar usage and capabilities than the ones available in the built-in cmdlet.
+`Invoke-Parallel` is a PowerShell function that allows parallel processing of input objects with similar capabilities as [`ForEach-Object`](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/foreach-object) with its `-Parallel` parameter.

+This function is mostly intended for users of Windows PowerShell 5.1 though fully compatible with newer versions of PowerShell.

 ## EXAMPLES